 Key Takeaways

-💵 Strong free cash flow of $557.8 million and stable operating cash flow of $617.2 million reflect the company’s disciplined financial management and ample coverage for dividends and reinvestment.
+💵 Strong free cash flow of $538.9 million and operating cash flow of $680.4 million reflect the company’s disciplined financial management and ample coverage for dividends and reinvestment.

-🔍 Analysts maintain a positive outlook with a consensus price target near $211, citing consistent performance and strategic execution, despite some softness in organic growth.
+🔍 Analysts maintain a positive outlook with a consensus buy rating and a mean price target of $223.54, citing consistent operational performance and strategic execution across IDEX’s diversified industrial portfolio.

 IDEX Corporation, trading under the ticker IEX, is a global leader in fluid and metering technologies, precision instrumentation, and health and science solutions.
 With over 40 businesses in its portfolio, the company supports specialized sectors like fire and safety, water treatment, life sciences, and industrial manufacturing.
 Its strong order pipeline and consistent cash generation underscore its steady operational performance.

 The leadership team, led by CEO Eric Ashleman, continues to prioritize disciplined growth, smart capital allocation, and innovation.
-Recent earnings showed stable revenue, record orders, and continued investment in strategic acquisitions, all while maintaining a solid dividend and managing cost controls.
+Recent results showed stable revenue, continued investment in strategic acquisitions, and maintained dividend growth, all while keeping cost controls firmly in place.

 Recent Events